 We respect each person's individuality and celebrate their successes at every opportunity.
 We really enjoy meeting together and sharing our success in our weekly praise assembly.

-Our teacher is Miss Grayston and our teaching assistant is Mrs Warne.
+Our teacher is Miss Grayston and our teaching assistant is Miss Williams.
 Mrs S Harrison teaches our class on a Thursday afternoon and on Fridays.

 A typical day in Year 6 consists of English, Maths and reading comprehension, spellings and grammar in the morning and other subjects from the curriculum in the afternoon.
 These include RE, PSHE, Geography, History, PE, Art, DT, French, Computing and Music.

 'The Way, the Truth, the Life' provides the focus for our RE learning, which is enhanced by creative whole school themed weeks such as work based on the Virtues, the Jesse Tree and the Saints.
 Our Year 6 class virtue is 'Service'.